-- (3) HIST 146B Modern Japan, 1800-present
+(3) HIST 146B Modern Japan, 1800-Present

-(3) HIST 148B China, 1600 to Present OR

-- GOVT 145 China: Politics of Rule and Change

 International Economics and Development Track

 This track provides students with a solid foundation in international economic relations, focusing on development economics and international finance.
 Students should expect to become familiar with the economic challenges and obstacles confronting the less developed nations.